 FORUM FOR AFFECTIVE BRAINS

-We are pleased to announce our monthly seminar series – the Forum for Affective Brains, FAB!
-The seminar spans across topics such as research on drugs, reward, pain, emotions, addiction, and most things social.
+Both seminar series spanned across topics such as research on drugs, reward, pain, emotions, addiction, and most things social.

 April 2024: Thursday 25th, 13pm – Christine Heim, Charité Universitätsmedizin Berlin.
 Developmental “Programming” of Disease Risk: Long-Term Consequences of Early-Life Adversity.